Examine App Configuration feature management

 Feature flag repository

-Azure App Configuration is designed to be a centralized repository for feature flags.
+Azure App Configuration provides centralized repository architecture for feature flag management.